-A particular concern to the community highlighted by consultation responses both to the Neighbourhood Plan and to the emerging Local Plan is the need to ensure the retention of community facilities to keep the Parish a viable and active community whilst ensuring the level of house building does not place too great a strain on existing services.
+A particular concern to the community highlighted by consultation responses both to the Neighbourhood Plan and to the Local Plan was the need to ensure the retention of community facilities to keep the Parish a viable and active community whilst ensuring the level of house building does not place too great a strain on existing services.
 The Local Plan recognises the importance of community facilities in the rural area and stresses that it is especially important that these facilities are protected.
 The Neighbourhood Plan seeks to build on this approach by identifying and seeking to protect the relevant facilities in the Parish.

-Local Plan policies: Policy SP4 Presumption in favour of sustainable development; COM1 Community facilities.

-It will help to deliver Neighbourhood Plan Objectives: 11, and 12.
+- Local Plan policies: Policy SP4 Presumption in favour of sustainable development; COM1 Community facilities. - NPPF paragraphs: 7, 9, 16, 28, and 70. - It will help to deliver Neighbourhood Plan Objectives: 11, and 12.